Caran D’ache Prismalo Aquarelle Watercolor Pencils

 Caran d’Ache Prismalo Aquarelle Watercolor Pencils Review

 The Caran d’Ache Prismalo Aquarelle Watercolor pencils are known as being one of the “original” water-soluble colored pencils that could be used in a watercolor form.
 Often confused with Caran d’Ache’s Museum Aquarelle line, the Primsalo Aquarelles stick with a firmer and smaller 3mm lead as opposed to the softer and larger 3.8mm lead used in the Museum Aquarelles.
 While not quite as versatile they are also noticeably more affordable.
 These pencils are wax-based, wrapped in a hexagonal barrel, and are available in sizes ranging from 12 to 80.

 Visual Appeal – 4.5/5

 Usability and Durability – 3.5/5

-It is truly a joy to experience manipulating these pencils with water.
+It is truly a joy to experience manipulating the Caran d’Ache Prismalo Aquarelle Watercolor pencils with water.
 It is very easy to control the color with only a small bit of water and you always feel like you are in control of the piece.
 We recommend starting out with very small amounts of liquid and building up as just a little bit of moisture seems to go a long way.
 That being said, the leads of these are noticeably firmer than Caran d’Ache’s sister watercolor pencils, the Museum Aquarelle.
 Because of this, you won’t feel quite the level of buttery texture and lightfastness that you experience with the more expensive Museum Aquarelles.
 But we feel that these aren’t really intended to be used as “dry” colored pencils and you would be doing them a disservice by doing so.
+We recommend sticking with a traditional set of colored pencils for areas that you would prefer to leave dry.
 The lead is quite small at just 3.0mm which makes highly-detailed areas easy to handle.
 The firmer, harder lead can also be sharpened to a great point which makes it excellent for grass, hair, and other intricate details on a piece.

 Packaging and Presentation – 3.5/5